A-V-Jagannathan/A-V-Jagannathan/README.md

 Hey there!
 If you are looking to collaborate or contact me, feel free to ping me at jgan2k03@gmail.com.
 I can help in developing ML/DL based projects , help in debugging code and  brainstorm solutions to logical problems.

-Im currently working on Semantic segmentation on IR images of solar panels, to detect defects in them.
+Im currently working on Image processing based projects.

 Feel free to look at my repositories and don't forget to star the ones you like!